CapacitorA10/CNNnumpy/README.md

 # CNNnumpy
 using only numpy CNN

-It is Mnist CNN model.
+It is Mnist & Cifar10 CNN model. (default = Cifar10)

 this version has 2 conv layer